Project

 You're awesome!
 I'm tempted to ask for your Reddit, Voat, and Youtube overviews so I can throw you a bunch of random votes.
 Thanks for your hard work.

-#10 Updated by TriggerAu almost 8 years ago
+#10 Updated by TriggerAu over 8 years ago

 • Status changed from Need More Info to Needs Clarification

-#11 Updated by Kerbas_ad_astra almost 8 years ago
+#11 Updated by Kerbas_ad_astra over 8 years ago

 It's been a while, but if I recall correctly, this particular issue was caused by a call (in Kerbal Engineer) to orbit.TrueAnomalyAtRadius(radius) with a "radius" that was higher than the orbit's apoapsis (which does not exist).
 I contributed a sanity check to KER to stop it from making the call, but I just made a custom version with the fix removed, and the "dT is NaN" messages are still made.
 I don't consider this an unreasonable answer, but maybe TrueAnomalyAtRadius should have some sanity checks of its own, and put a more verbose message in the log than "dT is NaN!" if they fail.
 Maybe something like "Orbit.TrueAnomalyAtRadius(radius): radius > orbit.apoapsis" (or "radius < orbit.periapsis") and a stack trace?

-#12 Updated by featherwinglove almost 8 years ago
+#12 Updated by featherwinglove over 8 years ago

 • Status changed from Needs Clarification to Resolved